|

 First year

-We currently offer six flavors of soda, along with two kinds of bottled water, fruit juice
+offer six flavors of soda, along with three kinds of bottled water, and fruit

 -